mickael-moreau/WebAgencyCertificate/e-commerce/wp-content/plugins/wa-config-0.0.1-alpha/readme.txt

 It come with :
  - **Skills and missions** concepts ready to use as taxonomy and custom post type
  - **Internaionalisation** and **WooCommerce** integration
- - A **securised REST API** to deploy custom static front head
+ - A **securised REST API** to deploy custom static HTML front head
- - A **commonJS deploy script** to easyliy deploy your static frontend heads
+ - A **commonJS deploy script** to easyliy deploy your static HTML frontend heads
  - A **review system** for all team members using this plugin
  - **Codeception** as end to end test tool
- - **PhpDocumentor output** as an easy up to date documentation
+ - **PhpDocumentor output** as an up to date HTML documentation
  - **Pdf.js** for quick display of main documentation files
  - results of **Miguel Monwoo R&D** for **parallel programmings** and **advanced integrations**